smiths0521/quicknotes/README.md

 ## 🔐 Security Practices

 * Secrets are externalized via `.env` and not hardcoded.
-* Docker image is lean, exposing only the necessary port (5000).
+* Docker image is lean, exposing only the necessary port (5000 or 5001).
 * Follows container isolation best practices.
 * Local dev setup isolates dependencies and avoids system conflicts.